developer-zebra/developer-zebra-site/src/enterprise-keyboard/2-2/guide/about/index.md

 * **VC8300**

-See the complete [list of supported devices](../download) is on the Download page.
+See the complete [list of supported devices](../../download) on the Download page.

 -----